etpinard/mapbox-gl-ify/README.md

 using `browserify`, including the correct `<meta>` and CSS `<link>` elements for `mapbox-gl` can become a pain.

-By automating this process in, `mapbox-gl-ify` should make this process a little less painful.
+By automating this process, `mapbox-gl-ify` should make prototyping mapbox-gl examples a little less painful.

 ## Installation